Borsdata-Sweden/ExcelPlugin/README.md

 # Börsdata Excel Plugin
-Börsdata ExcelPlugin is a plugin/addin you install to your Windows Excel.
+[Börsdata ExcelPlugin](https://borsdata.se/en/info/api/excelplugin) is a plugin/addin you install to your Windows Excel.
-When it's installed you get access to serveral new Excel functions to directly call the Börsdata API.
+When it's installed you get access to serveral new Excel functions to directly call the [Börsdata API](https://borsdata.se/en/info/api/api_page).
 You have access to all data from Börsdata API like Stockprices, reportdata and Kpis.

 To use Börsdata ExcelPlugin you need to be a PRO Börsdata member and having an API Key.
+API Key is only available to 12/24 month PRO members.

 Börsdata ExcelPlugin are an extension to Börsdata API.
 In the background the ExcelPlugin calling the API to get data and formats the data to fit into excel.